 Bishop’s Appeal

-• In 2020 for our annual Bishop’s Appeal, Episcopalians in Oklahoma raised over $164,108.97 in support of Historic Vernon A.M.E.
+• In 2020, for our annual Bishop’s Appeal, Episcopalians in Oklahoma raised over $164,108.97 in support of Historic Vernon A.M.E.
 Church in Tulsa.
-The church has been a beacon of hope, particularly evident during the COVID-19 pandemic, where it provided over 200,000 meals to the community along with grocery bags since March 2020.
+This church has been a beacon of hope, particularly evident during the COVID-19 pandemic, where it provided over 200,000 meals to the community along with bags of groceries, since March 2020.
 Of the total funds raised, approximately half were allocated towards the renovation of the church’s kitchen facilities.
-The remaining half of the donations went towards fulfilling Pastor Dr. Robert Turner’s visionary project: a prayer wall adorning the church’s exterior.
+The remaining half of the donations went towards fulfilling Pastor Dr. Robert Turner’s visionary project, a prayer wall adorning the church’s exterior.
 This prayer wall serves as a sacred space and pilgrimage site where individuals from all walks of life can come together to pray for global racial healing.
 Historic Vernon A.M.E.
 Church holds a unique place in history as the sole black-owned building to survive the devastating 1921 Race Massacre in Tulsa, Oklahoma.

 We are the Episcopal Church in Oklahoma.